Dr. Rachel Farber

-Dr. Rachel Farber, DAOM, LAc, is a Licensed Acupuncturist with over 20 years of clinical practice.
-She is also a Professor of Obstetrics and Gynecology and Clinical Nutrition for masters and doctoral students at Five Branches University in Santa Cruz, California.
+Dr. Rachel Farber, DAOM, LAc, is a licensed acupuncturist with over 20 years of clinical practice and a bodyworker of 30 years.
+She is also an adjunct professor in women’s health and clinical nutrition at Five Branches University and Yo San University.

 - Hormonal Imbalances